markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Now let's practice using these commands to create our development environment by making a `develop` branch.
 Remember we must go to the terminal and `cd` into our working directory.

-Let's go to the root directory of our project so we can make a new branch from our `master` branch.
+Let's go to the root directory of our project so we can make a new branch from our `master` branch, our production environment.

 ```
 $ git branch develop